 DASH stands for Dietary Approaches to Stop Hypertension.
 It is a flexible eating plan that helps create a heart-healthy and maintainable way of eating.

-The DASH diet emphasizes foods that are lower in sodium as well as foods that are rich in potassium, magnesium, and calcium — nutrients that help lower blood pressure.
+The DASH diet emphasizes fruits, vegetables, and foods that are lower in sodium as well as foods that are rich in potassium, magnesium, and calcium — nutrients that help lower blood pressure.

 Other components of the diet include:

 - Incorporating fat-free or low-fat dairy products, beans, nuts, fish, and poultry

 - Limiting saturated fats such as those found in full-fat dairy, fatty meats, and oils such as coconut and palm